RakuJa/SSIF_script/README.md

 # SADA_suite

 A suite collecting various script usefull for daily activities ranging from file management to web scraping.
-Usefull for everyone that struggles with this and doesn't want to use sites with tons of ads and/or premium features.
+Usefull for anyone that struggles with this and doesn't want to use sites with tons of ads and/or premium features.

 ## Acknowledgements